Axiomatizations of Team Logics: Axioms of the Boolean closure

-The next step in usual completeness proofs is to give an explicit model for maximal consistent sets.
-The application of Lindenbaum's lemma is usually as follows: If a set $\Phi$ is maximal consistent, then there is a model fulfilling all its atomic formulas.
-By the maximality of $\Phi$ then one can claim that also all Boolean combinations of atomic formulas, if they are in $\Phi$, are automatically fulfilled by the model as well.
-The latter part goes through for the Boolean connectives $\timp, \negg$ as well, but some more work is required for the induction basis --- the model satisfying the atomic formulas.
-In our context, an "atom" is in fact any formula of the underlying classical, flat logic, in this case $\PL$, $\ML$ or $\FO$.
-This additional complexity requires the next property as an additional step to completeness.
+The next step in standard completeness proofs is to construct an explicit model for any maximal consistent set.
+The application of Lindenbaum's lemma is usually as follows: if $\Phi$ is maximal consistent, then there is a model $M$ fulfilling all its atomic formulas.
+By the maximality of $\Phi$, then also all Boolean combinations of atomic formulas, if they are in $\Phi$, are true in $M$.
+The latter "inductive step" works as well for $\timp, \negg$.
+However, more work is required for the induction basis---to construct the model $M$ that satisfies the atomic formulas.
+The reason is that in our context an "atom" is, in fact, any formula of the underlying classical logic, such as $\QPL$, $\ML$ or $\FO$.
+Due to this complication, we require the next property.